Ocean County Real Estate Attorney

 At closing you will be issued a closing statement, better known as the HUD-1 statement.
 The HUD-1 provides a specific breakdown of all costs that you are paying for the purchase of your new home.
 This includes, but is not limited to, the bank fees, attorney’s fees, title fees, recording charges, prepaid taxes, prepaid homeowner’s insurance, sewer adjustments, and other adjustments depending on the nature of your deal.
 At The Bronzino Law Firm, we will go over the HUD-1 with you in detail and answer all of your questions that you may have.
 In fact, we try to send you a proposed HUD-1 statement if at all possible the day before closing so that you can begin thinking of any questions you may have on the day of the closing.
 After reviewing the HUD-1 you will be required to sign multiple copies.

 Additionally, if you are obtaining a mortgage, you will be required to sign numerous documents for the bank; this includes federally required disclosures as well as the mortgage and note itself.
 Therefore, you should set aside at least one hour of your time, and possibly more, for your closing.
 Additionally, you should bring two forms of identification to be copied.

 Step 9 – Additional Role of Real Estate Attorney

 As you can see, your real estate attorney is extremely involved your purchase.
-The Law Office of Peter J. Bronzino, LLC will be by your side throughout the entire process.
+The Bronzino Law Firm will be by your side throughout the entire process.
 We will answer any questions that you may have.
 Additionally, we will negotiate extensively with the other attorney, resolve any outstanding title issues, work closely with your realtor, and attend various other legal issues that may arise.
 Therefore, it is important that you choose the right New Jersey real estate attorney.
-The Law Office of Peter J. Bronzino, LLC has the experience to be your real estate attorney.
+The Bronzino Law Firm has the experience to be your real estate attorney.